-Following his Competent Authority designation, and in line with statutory requirements, the Minister has prepared a South Coast DMAP Proposal, which was approved by the Minister for Housing on 5 July.
+Following his designation as the Competent Authority for the preparation of offshore renewable energy DMAPs, and in line with statutory requirements, the Minister has prepared a South Coast DMAP Proposal, which was approved by the Minister for Housing on 5 July.
 This represents an initial proposed geographical area within which future offshore renewable energy may take place.
-The geographical area of the South Coast DMAP Proposal is outlined in figure 1 and extends from the marine area stretching from High Water Mark on Ireland's south coast to the 80-metre depth contour and/or the edge of the Irish Exclusive Economic Zone (EEZ).
-The western boundary of the geographical area is based on the location of a military danger and restricted area defined by the Irish Aviation Authority, while the eastern extremity is the demarcation between the Irish Celtic Sea and Irish Sea, classified by the International Hydrographic Office.
+The geographical area of the South Coast DMAP Proposal is outlined in figure 1 and extends from the maritime area stretching from High Water Mark on Ireland's south coast to the 80-metre depth contour and/or the edge of the Irish Exclusive Economic Zone (EEZ).
+The western boundary of the geographical area is based on the location of military training and a restricted area defined by the Irish Aviation Authority, while the eastern extremity is the demarcation between the Irish Celtic Sea and Irish Sea, classified by the International Hydrographic Office.